Stuart1389/SmokeFasterRCNN/README.md

 <h3> Quantization </h3>
 <p>
-*Note quantization is implemented for CPU only, device will change automatically when enabled Setup (ignore if using default or resnet_builder as backbone): <br>
+*Note quantization is implemented for CPU only, device will change automatically when enabled <br>
+Setup (ignore if using default or resnet_builder as backbone): <br>
 Open SmokeUtils.py, edit the get_layers_to_fuse function <br>
 Ensure arithmetic doesn't occur between fused layers. <br>